-We are requesting proposals for up to three years of funding.
+We are requesting proposals for one- to three-year projects.
 After reviewing proposals, WPF will conduct site visits and gather additional information from a limited number of organizations.

 Organizations that propose projects in partnership with other applicants will be considered on their individual merits.
 However, the Foundation recognizes that making significant progress on the objective is difficult and encourages organizations to include partnerships that leverage complementary strengths, resources, and expertise to reach proposed goals.